 The renovation was a community effort started in February that collected more than $4000 through a door-to-door fundraising campaign and more than 900 hours of volunteer time from parents and Seal Beach citizens.
 Frank Curtis directed the construction which expanded the clubhouse to 1060 square feet.

-The site is still active today and is a few months away from hitting eighty-three years of serving the community and helping girls discover and develop themselves.
+The site is still active today after more than seven decades of serving the community and helping girls discover and develop themselves.

 You can find out more about today’s Girl Scouts of Orange County by clicking here.